neptune-ai/docs/docs/learn-about-neptune/ui.rst

 - **Choose columns**: You can configure several data types logged to Neptune so that they are displayed as columns in the dashboard.
 They are metrics, text logs, properties and parameters.
 However, **all** data can be seen in the **single** experiment view.

 - **Group experiments**: You can group experiments by one or more column(s).
 The dashboard displays the selected columns, allowing you to make in-group and across-groups analysis of the experiments.
+Each group is represented by the first experiment that appears according to the sorting order.
+After opening it, each group shows at most 10 experiments - all experiments can be viewed by clicking **Show all**.

    .. image:: /_static/images/core-concepts/group_by.png
       :target: /_static/images/core-concepts/group_by.png